 4. Waiting for instant results

-The team leaders should provide a clear 6-months vision of how the new tool will imporve everyone’s work and help to increase results.
+The team leaders should provide a clear 6-months vision of how the new tool will improve everyone’s work and help to increase results.
 It is crucial that the management shows their belief and trust in the new software.

-“Mostly, employees think in short term and if we look at it in the short term, then yes – it might be a little bit more challenging to start using the new system.
+“Mostly, employees think in short-term and if we look at it in the short term, then yes – it might be a little bit more challenging to start using the new system.
 However, if managers stay true to their plan, the old habits will gradually change and your team will become a lot more efficient in their work.“

 5. Teams do not adopt the new system

 That’s probably one of the highest risks of implementing new software – your team just doesn’t want to start using the new system and enter data into it.